Planning the group photos at weddings

 Also, on a more pressing note.
 I bet your Mum would want a group photograph or two to display proudly on the wall of fame in the hallway.
 I know mine would!

-Don’t forget though that I will be capturing these people all day long so is it really necessary to have too many group photos?
+Don’t forget though, I will be capturing these people all day long so is it really necessary to have too many group photos?
 Just pick the most important ones to you.

 Make a plan before the wedding day.